 Almond butter ~ Creamy almond butter balances the sweetness of the apples and potatoes.
-You could also use peanut butter, cashew butter, or even tahini.
+You could also use peanut butter, cashew butter, tahini, or even sweet Healthy Cookie Butter!

 Pecans ~ Crunchy chopped pecans add texture.
 Feel free to toast them quickly in a dry skillet for 3 to 4 minutes, stirring frequently, until fragrant.
 I typically just toss them on raw.